 Through various readings, guest lectures, writing assignments, on- and off-campus events, and intercultural activities, this seminar will begin to address issues of our world’s interconnectedness and provide students with the resources to further explore globally themed degree programs and education abroad opportunities.
 This seminar will complement a broad range of courses and is ideal for students in any major, although students invested in possibly pursuing internationally-related programs (e.g., languages, international business, global/area studies, etc.) might be most interested.

 Students enrolled in the International Enrichment Seminar are eligible to apply successful course completion toward the Global Engagement Scholars Program.
-Furthermore, registered students also receive priority review for assignment in the Global Gateways House, an internationally-focused residential community for women.
+Furthermore, registered students also receive priority review for assignment in the Global Gateways Wing of Witherspoon Hall, an internationally-focused residential community for men and women.

 Faculty, staff and community members interested in being involved with the seminar should contact Dr. Joe Hoff at GlobalEducation@uncc.edu.